rpstellman/PowerBI-using-Python/README.md

 <h1>PowerBI Using Python</h1>

 <h2>Description</h2>
-Project consists of pulling financial data from the web (Yahoo Finance via Python yfinance) in PowerBI using Python.
+Project consists of pulling financial data from the web (Yahoo Finance via yfinance) in PowerBI using Python.
+This project demonstrates different ways to utilize Python to visualize data in PowerBI.
 <br />